D. N. Aidit: The Rise of the Communist Party

+Secretary General of the PKI

 Though a Marxist, Aidit submitted to Sukarno's Marhaenism policy and allowed the party to grow without any overt intentions towards power.
 In return for his support of Sukarno, he rose to the position of Secretary-General of the PKI.

-Under his administration, the party became the 3rd largest Communist party in the world, behind those of the Soviet Union and China.
-He set up a number of programs including the Pemuda Rakyat for the youth, and Gerwani, a women's league.
+Under his leadership, the PKI began to change its strategy from a party that had rebelled in 1948 to one that was at the forefront of implementing real programs to help the people.
+The PKI was involved in education programs, especially those based on community groups, such as Pemuda Rakyat, Gerwani, Barisan Tani Indonesia (BTI), Lekra, and others.
+The PKI's education programs were actually far more successful in educating illiterate workers and farmers than underfunded state schools or private Islamic boarding schools.
+The PKI was more than just a political party with an economic agenda: it represented a social and cultural revolution.

 During the 1955 general election campaign, Aidit and the PKI drew a large following.
 In the next decade, the PKI became a leftist rival to conservative elements among the Muslim political parties and the Army.
-By 1965, the PKI had become the largest political party in Indonesia, and Aidit became bolder in overtures towards power.
+By 1965, the PKI had become the largest political party in Indonesia, and the third largest communist party in the world after the Soviet Union and China.

-Sjam claimed that on 12 August 1965 he met Aidit and was instructed to assess the party's power that time.
+In 1958, he held a film convention festival under PKI name to support Indonesian film stars and was attended by several artist, such as Nun Zairina, Gordon Tobing, and Bing Slamet, to contribute their talent during the festival.
+Minister of Education Prijono also attended the event and gave a speech which invited to pay more attention to the Indonesian film industry as an important aspect in building morals in society.